 Connect the second subwoofer to your first subwoofer.
 You have again the series verses parallel debate.

-If you elect to wire the subs together, connect the negative of the second coil of the first sub to that of the first coil of the second sub.
+If you elect to wire the subs together, connect the negative terminal of the second coil of the first sub to that of the first coil of the second sub.
 These circuits can be complicated quickly.
 Next, link your negative coil’s end to the positive coil’s end.
 Connect the negative end of the second coil to its bridged terminal.

 If wiring parallel, link both the negative and positive ends of the second sub’s second coils.
 Connect the positive coil end of the first subwoofer to the coil end of the second sub.

 Connect the second coil to the sub.
 Use the same instructions as the first coil.

 Finish the circuit.
 Now, the fun part.
 It doesn’t matter which combination of parallels and series you used above to achieve the correct impedance or power distribution, closing the circuit is an easy step.
 To link the second coil of your second sub to its negative bridged terminal, run a wire.

 Check for inconsistencies.
 Turn on your system and try it out.
 You can start at a low volume, then gradually increase it until you hear any unusual sounds.
 You may have miswired sub-bass or bass.

 What Is Bridging A Subwoofer?

-A bridged amplifier refers to the combining two of four amplifier channels into one or two-channel amp with half the ohms.
+Two of the amplifier’s four channels into one or two-channel amp with half the ohms.
 This is called a “bridged amplifier.”
 The method is very popular among many car owners because it allows amplifiers to send out more power for the mono signal to the subwoofer or speakers.

 What Happens If You Bridge Non-bridgeable Amplifiers?

 Bridging them will work but won’t change output voltage – therefore won’t change power output.
-In order to bridge the car amplifier phase of one channel has to be inverted.
+In order to bridge the car amplifier phase of one channel amp has to be inverted.